JoesCat/gimp-refocus-plugin/README.md

 ## Examples

 The following images give you an impression of the effect of this plug-in.

 ![](img/squirrel.jpg)

 Here is the refocussed image of the squirrel

 ![](img/squirrel-refocussed.jpg)

 This Wilber image (unfocussed)

 ![](img/wilber-unsharp.png)

 and optimal refocussing

 ![](img/wilber-refocussed.png)

 ## News

+- V-0-9-1, 2014 Apr 7 - Additional patches by Ernst Lippe 2004, and added patches by Gentoo, copied from [FreeBSD 2014](https://www.freshports.org/graphics/gimp-refocus-plugin/).
-The last published version of Refocus is 0.9.0.
-Feb 3, 2003)
+- V-0-9-0, 2003 feb 3, Ernst Lippe - The last published version of Refocus.

 ## Links

 The Refocus home page (2004) was https://refocus.sourceforge.net.
 The Sourceforge project home page was https://sourceforge.net/projects/refocus.
+Code was copied and converted from cvs to git format.

 ## Author